freeCodeCamp project Demographic Data Analyzer

 min_work_hours

-, to filter out people who work minimum hours per week, a subset saved as min_hour_workers
+Given min_work_hours, we can use a filter, named hour_filt, to filter out people who work minimum hours per week, a subset saved as min_hour_workers.

 This link shows how the filtered subset is created.